Difference between Alpha and Beta Testing

 Alpha vs Beta Testing: Comparison

-Alpha testing is internal, performed by the development team to focus on stability, functionality, and code reliability, requiring technical expertise and access to internal code details.
-In contrast, beta testing is external, involving real-world users who focus on usability and the overall experience with limited knowledge of the code, offering insights into broader use cases and end-user satisfaction.
+Alpha testing is internal and is performed by the development team to focus on stability, functionality, and code reliability.
+On the other hand, beta testing is external and involves real-world users who focus on usability and the overall experience.

 CriteriaAlpha TestingBeta Testing